 Commonly students have their first encounters with database technologies during their studies in high school or bachelor degree and, for sake of simplicity and clarity, they are taught the basic principles of relational databases.

-It’s the most common choice of every school teaching the very foundation of Databases to make students understand the concepts of CRUD operations, relations, consistency, redundancy, etc... and how to correctly set up the entities of their system following proven patterns and constraints.
+It is the most common choice of every school teaching the very foundation of Databases to make students understand the concepts of CRUD operations, relations, consistency, redundancy, etc... and how to correctly set up the entities of their system following proven patterns and constraints.

-So in my mind the idea of a database based on a non-relational model was barely imaginable, as my mind was kept wondering how it could work avoiding all the common mistakes we learn to be aware during the developing of a ER-model and a relational database based on it.
+So in my mind, the idea of a database based on a non-relational model was barely imaginable, as my mind was kept wondering how it could work avoiding all the common mistakes we learn to be aware during the developing of a ER-model and a relational database based on it.

 The answer became more clear to me when I was involved in this project and my tutor explained me the concept of non-relational using the use case of Facebook and the different kind of “posts” a user can create and that inherit their schema from a common pattern but then have slightly different structures.